reelyactive/node-style-guide/README.md

 #### Self: what is this exactly?

 What is _this_?
 In [Mixu's Node Book](http://book.mixu.net/node/ch4.html), the _this_ keyword is considered the #1 gotcha in V8 and JavaScript.
 Therefore, in a class constructor and its class methods, we always use a _self_ variable to refer to the class object instance.
-In other words, the _self_ unamibuously refers to the class instance.
+In other words, the _self_ unambiguously refers to the class instance.

 A static method can accept an _instance_ parameter in order to work on a specific class object instance.